6 Ways to Care For Leather Shoes

 Can you wash leather shoes?
 Definitely not!
 Unlike canvas shoes or similar materials, you should never use water when cleaning your leather shoes.
 Water will make the leather shrink, crack, and become overly dry.
 Instead, use a soft-bristled brush to remove surface dirt.
 If you have stubborn scuff marks, it’s best to use a leather cleaner.
 When oil or grease stains are present, it’s recommended to sprinkle powder on top.
 This should sit a few hours so that stains are absorbed.
 Also, a conditioning product may be applied after your shoes are cleaned.

-Shoe polish is an excellent way to protect your leather shoes, especially from rain and other water contact.
-Polish provides a layer of protection so that things don’t dry out and begin to crack.
-So how often should you polish leather shoes?
+Leather balm or polish is an excellent way to protect your leather shoes, especially from rain and other water contact.
+Leather balm provides a layer of protection so that things don’t dry out and begin to crack.
+Polish gives it a nice shine and can be used to cover up scratches.
+So how often should you apply a leather balm or leather polish to your shoes?
 Experts recommend polishing leather shoes after every six wears.
-Polish moisturizes and helps to repel dust as well.
+Leather balm and polish moisturizes and helps to repel dust as well.
 Also, it hides blemishes.
-You can choose between cream or wax polishes.
-The difference between the two is that cream offers more moisture, but less shine.
+You can choose between balm, cream or wax polishes.
+The difference between these is that balm and cream offers more moisture, but less shine.
 Use a circular motion to apply the polish.
+We recommend using an all natural leather balm like the ones from the Smith's in Maine.

 6. Store in a Dust Bag